petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 We'll set up a collaborative LaTeX editing environment with Calkit and
 [GitHub Codespaces](https://github.com/features/codespaces),
-a cloud-based virtual machine service.
+a container-based virtual machine service.

 **Disclosure:** There is a paid aspect of the Calkit Cloud, which I manage,